 The Employment Act of 1955 governs the Employment law in Malaysia.
 The Act protects the interests and rights of employees who fall within clearly spelt-out categories.
 It sets out the minimum benefits or a baseline for all businesses to follow.
 As small businesses, you can prepare and protect your business in the following simplistic ways:

-Show your employees respect
+Show your Employees Respect

 Serving as one of the best and critical ways to keep or maintain your best talent.
 Treating your employees professionally, and with a sense of dignity, they have no reason not to be productive.
 This practice is self-perpetuating as it as well engenders respect for you as the manager.
 When your employees feel disrespected, they might not stay committed for long, even when they love the job and are well paid.
-They may also go to the extent of seeking revenge in their way with potential constructive dismissal claims.
+They may also go to the extent of seeking revenge in their way with potential constructive dismissal claims in Malaysia.

-Praise and recognise them
+Praise and Recognize them

-Show them emotional intelligence
+Show them Emotional Intelligence

 Consider being empathetic, friendly, supportive, courteous, and respectful to your employees.
-The reason behind the emphasis on ‘people smarts’ by fastest growing companies across the globe is simple: though you can have world’s best technical skills, if you tolerate an insensitive, self-centred, or disruptive work culture, then be prepared for a revolving door.
+The reason behind the emphasis on ‘people smarts’ by fastest growing companies across the globe is simple: though you can have the world’s best technical skills, if you tolerate an insensitive, self-centered, or disruptive work culture, then be prepared for a revolving door.
 This does not imply you have to be fully aware of the personal lives of your employees, giving a sense of empathy will go miles in ensuring the retention of your talent.

 Be authentic, real, transparent, and honest, they should not expect less from you as well.
 When challenges or negative news arises, your employees should get the ugly truth instead of cover- ups.
-Appreciation for your sincerity and potentially wanting to endure situations with you, even if it is not favourable to them.
+Appreciation for your sincerity and potentially wanting to endure situations with you, even if it is not favorable to them.

 Your employees usually understand what it takes to succeed.
-When your business or organisational goals are constant and consistent – without surprises – your employees will attain an optimal level of productivity.
+When your business or organizational goals are constant and consistent – without surprises – your employees will attain an optimal level of productivity.
 Otherwise, you might lose their support when the rules get changed that they become confusing or unfair.
 The contributions of small businesses to the economy cannot be undermined; however the perils of poor people management practices add to the complexities and threats we face in our businesses.